A goal without a plan is just a wish. - Antoine de Saint-Exupéry

 The potential to be great lies within all of us.
 With the right tools, guidance, support and action plan, we all stand a chance to fulfil that potential, maybe even landing ourselves in the history books along the way.
 By having a personal development plan at work, your people are equipped to do just that.

 Training and progression have become one of HR’s top five priorities for the first time, with more HR leaders willing to train and upskill under-qualified candidates than in years prior.
 It’s great that HR professionals are acknowledging that growth, but their people won’t progress unless they can introduce a structure to help them do so.

-Of course, an idea is nothing without a plan.
-Here’s a guide to help you support your people when implementing their personal development plans at work along with a bonus PDP template for them to identify their development needs.
+Here’s a guide to help you support your people when implementing personal development plans at work along with a bonus PDP template for them to identify their development needs.

 🛑 Real quick!
 What is a personal development plan?

 Personalised personal development planning should:

 - reflect your aims and goals for the short, medium or long-term